mthudaa/har_reram/README.md

 ## 2. Objectives
 - Implement a hardware-based spiking neural network for human activity recognition.
 - Integrate the design with BM Labs’ Neuromorphic X1 IP.
-- Interface directly with the MAX30102 biomedical sensor for real-time data input.
+- Interface directly with the IMU and PPG sensor for real-time data input.
 - Provide classification results through the Caravel PicoRV interface.
 - Ensure open-source reproducibility and compliance with the BM Labs challenge requirements.